-For the Quarry Trail Trek to Machu Picchu, your guide will pick you up at your hotel at 5:00 am today to begin our drive for nearly 2 hours drive to the traditional Inca community of Socma.
-After having a delicious breakfast at the trailhead, we will give our duffel bags to the horseman.
+For the Quarry Trail Trek to Machu Picchu, your guide will pick you up at your hotel at 5:00 am to begin our 2 hour drive to the traditional Inca community of Socma.
+After having a delicious breakfast at the trailhead, we will give our duffel bags to the horsemen.
 Your team of pack horses will carry all of your camping gear, leaving you with only a small daypack.
 We will continue the journey to the spectacular waterfall of Perolniyoc.
-The perfect spot for photos and enjoying beautiful surroundings.
+The perfect spot for photos and enjoying the beautiful surroundings.

 After being mesmerized by this phenomenal waterfall, we will continue the hike up to the archeological site, where your guide will give you the full tour.
 It’s a short walk to our lunch spot at Rayan at 3,700m/ 2,139 ft.
 After a hearty lunch and a well-deserved rest, we will set out again.

-We start with 2 hours uphill to the very first pass called Puccaqasa at 4400 mts.
-Stunning views of the mountains and making it to the top is the best part.
-After another hour we will be arriving to our first campsite.
+We start with 2 hours uphill to the very first pass called Puccaqasa at 4,400m/14,400ft.
+Stunning views of the mountains await us at the summit.
+Be sure to take photos of the beautiful scenery and of the mountain you just conquered!
+After another hour of hiking we will be arriving to our first campsite.
 Hot drinks and appetizers will be waiting for you when you arrive.
-Your tents will already be set up so you can settle in before dinner.
+Your tents will already be set up so you can settle in for a rewarding rest before dinner.

-After a long hike yesterday and a good rest, day 2 we will a relief as we will start the journey to the Quychicassa pass about 2 hours walk at 4,450/12,599ft.
+After a good rest, day 2 will kick off with a 2 hour journey to the Quychicassa pass at 4,450m/14,599ft.
 We will enjoy a spectacular view of the wide, glacier-carved valley.
 We will continue for another hour downhill to the Inca site of Inti Punku, also known as the Sun Gate.
 Lunch will be served with a spectacular view of the Veronica Mountain!

-Let’s continue the first hour downhill from Inti Punku to the Veronica View Hotel.
+As our last stretch of the day, we continue the hour downhill hike from Inti Punku to the Veronica View Hotel.
 There, you can get a well-deserved soak in the heated swimming pool or sauna.
 There is also the option for treatments at the spa.

 After an early breakfast at your hotel, we are ready to get an early bus at 5:30am up to Machu Picchu just in time to witness the sunrise.
 It is a truly mystical site out of history and not something you’ll want to miss!
 After enjoying the sunrise your guide will provide a guided tour of Machu Picchu, which takes around two hours.
 You will see many of the most important parts of Machu Picchu Citadel during your tour.